Block paving for drives and patios

 When ready, a sub-base is laid between the edge restraints.
 It is vital that foundations are firm if the paving is to last more than a few years.
 Many professionals recommend a MOT Type 1 roadstone raked to a depth of about 50mm.

 Vibrating compaction plates should be used to ensure the sub-base is flat and firm.
 We recommend several passes with the compactor before screeding the site with a 50mm layer of damp sand and compacting again.

 Finally, a 20mm 'bedding' layer of sharp sand is carefully raked on top, levelled with a straight edge, checked for the correct slope and compacted yet again before beginning the block or brick laying process.

 Laying the block paving

 The astute will allow 5% wastage when ordering paving for laying patios and driveways.
 A fully interlocked 'herringbone' pattern is best for areas that get heavy use or are to be driven over by vehicles, but other designs are fine for low traffic areas like paths and patios.

 Always start laying the paving from the bottom of the slope, working upwards.
 It is useful to take the bricks from different packs simultaneously to avoid banding and give the paved area a more random look.

 Pavers are best laid using a vertical motion to ensure the spacing lugs lie flush.
 Avoid placing a block then pushing it into place horizontally.
 It's a good idea to check every ten layers or so that the paving is aligned correctly and lying neatly on the slope.

 Once the main blocks are laid, cut the paving to fit the edges using a block splitter or a cut-off saw.
 Try and avoid cutting off more than a third of the paver, although this is not always possible.

-When all the paving is laid, and you are satisfied with the result, give the area a through sweep to clear away any debris then brush dry sand across the whole site, making sure that the sand falls between the joints.
+When all the paving is laid, and you are satisfied with the result, give the area a thorough sweep to clear away any debris then brush dry sand across the whole site, making sure that the sand falls between the joints.